kunalsuri/european-genai-hub/README.md

 ## 🌟 Overview

-European Gen AI Hub is a modern, interactive web space that serves as a one-stop destination for researchers, engineers, and AI enthusiasts to discover European Generative AI research initiatives, institutions, projects, and resources.
+European GenAI Hub is a modern, interactive web space that serves as a one-stop destination for researchers, engineers, and AI enthusiasts to discover European Generative AI research initiatives, institutions, projects, and resources.

 ### ✨ Key Features